christhulhu/acab/content/caresheets/scolopendra/dehaani/_index.md

 ### Pflegehinweise

 Derweil die "Leg"-Varianten alle [ähnliche Haltungsparameter](leg_morphs) haben, muss man bei ["Cherry Red"](cherry_red) deutlich auf die Temperatur achten; diese Art mag zu hohe Temperaturen nicht.

----

-[^1]: 2012 - Kronmüller - Review of the subspecies of Scolopendra subspinipes with the new description of the South Chinese member of the genus Scolopendra named Scolopendra hainanum
-[^2]: 2016 - Siriwut, Edgecombe, Sutcharit, Tongkerd, Panha - A taxonomic review of the centipede genus Scolopendra in mainland Southeast Asia, with description of a new species from Laos